br1pro/vsPLC/README.md

-# swPLC
+# Virtual simple PLC
-swPLC is a software PLC developed in [node-red](https://nodered.org/) with a light and clean dashboard to monitor the PLC status and the memory registers set via Modbus TCP.
+vsPLC is a software PLC developed in [node-red](https://nodered.org/) with a light and clean dashboard to monitor the PLC status and the memory registers set via Modbus TCP.
-The swPLC purpouse is to have a virtual ModbusTCP PLC that can be used in lab to demo or develop OT network traffic inspection.
+The vsPLC purpouse is to have a virtual ModbusTCP PLC that can be used in lab to demo or develop OT network traffic inspection.

 ![swPLC dashboard](https://github.com/br1pro/swPLC/blob/main/Pictures/swPLC_dashboard.png)

 # How it works
-swPLC can be programmed via modbusTCP, it listen for ModbusTCP commands on port TCP502 (it can be customized in node-red configuration).
+vsPLC can be programmed via modbusTCP, it listen for ModbusTCP commands on port TCP502 (it can be customized in node-red configuration).
-The swPLC has four Holding registers (address from 0 to 3) that can be set with integer values (0–255) and five Coil Registers that can be set with 0 or 1 bits values.
+The vsPLC has four Holding registers (address from 0 to 3) that can be set with integer values (0–255) and five Coil Registers that can be set with 0 or 1 bits values.
 More Registers can be added if needed.

 # Dashboard